Startup UCLA’s Bruin Impact Challenge

 - Round One – Applications: Apply to determine your eligibility and choose one of four tracks that best describes your idea.
-Use the “Enter Now” button on the top of this page to submit your application.

 - Round Two – Proposals: Submit a project proposal with more details about your idea, including predetermined criteria given to participants in round one.
 A team of judges will select finalists from each track to continue on to the final round.

 - Round Three – Pitches: Pitch your idea to a live audience and judges.
 Winners will be selected to receive recognition and cash prizes.

 - Social Ventures (non-profit organizations, non-profit or for-profit social enterprises)

 - Arts & Media (art installations, media productions, musical creations, etc.)